ryanbenac33/koop-provider-OpenGround/README.md

 [`http://localhost:8080/opengroundcloud/rest/services/c613f0c4-e46d-4a7a-8e67-f7c9501169d0::LocationDetails/FeatureServer/0/query`](http://localhost:8080/opengroundcloud/rest/services/c613f0c4-e46d-4a7a-8e67-f7c9501169d0::LocationDetails/FeatureServer/0/query)

 ### Example Data
-This repo also contains a JSON response from the provider using the project link above.
+This repo also contains an example JSON response from the provider using the project link above.
 That file is found in `example-data/boringData.txt`.

 ## Accessing the Data as a Feature Class